zeel01/scene-tiler/readme.md

 When coordinates are omitted, the tile will be placed in the center of the scene.
 When rotation is omitted, the tile will be placed with rotation 0.
 When populate is `false` or omitted, the tile will be created with no objects.

-The `x` and `y` coordinates are the *center* of the tile, this is due to the way that Scene Tiler handles drag/drop tile creation, which follows the standard of how Foundry typically handles dropping object centered at the mouse pointer.

 #### Parameters

 | Name | Type | Description |